JeffHeck/SchoolDataProject/report_expenditures.md

 ## Notes
 For this analysis:

-- Current expenditures are made up of all of the expenditures defined as Current in the OSPI's F196 report
+- Current expenditures are made up of all of the expenditures defined as Current in the OSPI's F196 report.
+The term "Current" in this context is a government accounting term used to describe expenditures on goods and services normally consumed in the current year.
     - Regular Instruction
     - Special Education
     - Vocational Education